Kirurumu Manyara Lodge: Our full report

 For lunch, you can either head out with a picnic, or come back to the lodge to eat.
 At the lodge, a three-course lunch is usually served between 12.30 and 2pm.

 Dinner is also a set three-course meal, usually served between 7.00 and 9.00pm.
 For the most part, the cuisine is international style, the lodge occasionally hosts a traditional Swahili night where guests can try a selection of local dishes.

-Notes: We would recommend Kirurumu Manyara Lodge for children.
+- We would recommend Kirurumu Manyara Lodge for children.
 It is friendly, relaxed and has two larger suites which are a good size for families.
-However parents should be aware that there is a steep cliff at the front of the lodge which is not fenced.
-There is also the chance that wildlife might pass through the lodge grounds, so children should be under their parent's supervision throughout their stay.
+Alternatively, there is also a very generously sized family tent with two en-suite bathrooms.
+Parents should be aware that there is a steep cliff at the front of the lodge, which is not fenced.
+Although unlikely, there is also the chance that wildlife might pass through the lodge grounds, so children should be under their parent's supervision throughout their stay.